 FUROSCIX by is a Prescription medication manufactured, distributed, or labeled by scPharmaceuticals, Inc., Früh Verpackungstechnik AG, scPharmaceuticals Inc..
 Drug facts, warnings, and ingredients follow.

-FUROSCIX is indicated for the treatment of congestion due to fluid overload in adult patients with New York Heart Association (NYHA) Class II and Class III chronic heart failure.
+FUROSCIX is indicated for the treatment of congestion due to fluid overload in adults with chronic heart failure. ( 1.1)

-The single-use, on-body Infusor with prefilled cartridge is pre-programmed to deliver 30 mg of FUROSCIX over the first hour followed by 12.5 mg per hour for the subsequent 4 hours [see Clinical Pharmacology ( 12)].
+The single-use, On-body Infusor with prefilled cartridge is pre-programmed to deliver 30 mg of furosemide over the first hour followed by 12.5 mg per hour for the subsequent 4 hours [see Clinical Pharmacology ( 12)].

 FUROSCIX is not for chronic use and should be replaced with oral diuretics as soon as practical.